 When in the throes of emotional pain, "letting go" can be an abstract concept.
 After divorce, the goal should be to build a new path for your life not influenced by the pain of a broken marriage or the anger and resentment toward a departed spouse.

 Moving forward and detaching during the divorce process means coming to terms with broken trust.
-People may recite such things as, "he should not have cheated" or, "she made a vow and promised to stay."
-These are thoughts or beliefs that keep you stuck in the past, over a situation you no longer can control.
+You may get stuck in thoughts like, "he should not have cheated" or "she made a vow and promised to stay."
+These beliefs can keep you stuck in the past, reliving a situation you no longer can control.

-Letting go of those feelings during the divorce process not only helps keep the focus on protecting your legal rights, but it also gets rid of those old dreams and hopes so you can start building new dreams and hopes for the future.
-We replace old beliefs with new beliefs!
+Letting go of those feelings during the divorce process not only helps keep the focus on protecting your legal rights, but it also gets rid of those old hopes and dreams so you can start building new ones for the future.

 Letting Go With Love

 If you are the one who made the choice to leave the marriage, it is important to remember the love you once felt for your spouse.
-Although you feel the marriage is over, you should strive to transition from married to single with compassion for the one you are leaving behind.
-Any transition is easier to make if it is done with compassion, kindness, and love.
+Although you feel the marriage is over, strive to transition from married to single with compassion for the one you are leaving behind.
+Any transition is easier to make if it is done with kindness and love.